Sales Analytics

 product.yaml

-Section titled “product.yaml”Product identity — name, schedule, tier, and ownership.
+Section titled “product.yaml”Product identity — name, domain, classification, and ownership.

-apiVersion: akili/v1kind: DataProductmetadata: name: daily-order-summary description: > Daily aggregated order metrics by region and product category.
-Sources from the production orders database via change data capture. owner: data-engineering@acme-corp.com tags: - sales - analytics - dailyspec: schedule: "0 6 * * *" # Daily at 6 AM UTC tier: silversources.yaml
+apiVersion: akili/v1kind: DataProductmetadata: name: daily-order-summary domain: sales version: 1.0.0 description: > Daily aggregated order metrics by region and product category.
+Consumes orders and customers from the production database via change data capture. owner: data-engineering@acme-corp.com classification: internal tags: - sales - analytics - dailyinputs.yaml

-Section titled “sources.yaml”Two source tables from a production relational database.
+Section titled “inputs.yaml”Two connector inputs from a production relational database.
 Orders use change data capture; customers use incremental sync.

-apiVersion: akili/v1kind: Sourcessources: - name: orders connection: production_db resource: public.orders strategy: cdc columns: - order_id - customer_id - product_id - quantity - unit_price - total_amount - region - order_date - created_at
+apiVersion: akili/v1kind: Inputsinputs: - name: orders type: connector connection: production_db resource: public.orders ingestion: strategy: cdc columns: - order_id - customer_id - product_id - quantity - unit_price - total_amount - region - order_date - created_at

-- name: customers connection: production_db resource: public.customers strategy: incremental columns: - customer_id - name - segment - countrytransforms.yaml
+- name: customers type: connector connection: production_db resource: public.customers ingestion: strategy: incremental cursor_field: updated_at columns: - customer_id - name - segment - countryoutput.yaml

 Section titled “quality.yaml”Quality checks enforced after every pipeline run.
 Critical checks block data promotion; warnings are logged but don’t block.